 We offer group and individual mission trips to Juárez, México.
 In three to four days, partner with a local church to construct a home from start to finish for a family in need.
-Choose from two model homes: a two room home for small families of up to four members or a three room home for larger families of five or more.
+We offer one type of home in Juárez.

 Many people come from all over México to the border town of Juárez in hopes of finding job opportunities to provide for their families.
 With this influx of individuals to the border, many find themselves not only without work, but stranded and in need of housing.
 In desperation, homes are constructed from materials that would commonly be found in a junkyard.
 A typical scene across this desert landscape is one of homes with dirt floors, blankets for doors and cardboard and pallets constructing the roof and walls.
 Due to the harsh desert climate, these makeshift houses are not enough to protect families from the extreme temperatures.
 Although México is typically thought of as a hot desert climate, the temperatures in Juárez range a span of over 100 degrees throughout the year.
 Summers soar into triple digits, while winter nights turn deadly and drop below freezing.
 Many families live without running water and rely solely on trucks which fill barrels outside of their homes.
 Electricity is as unreliable as the power lines that their loose wires are strewn across.